 - How do you earn points?

-- What stays qualify to earn points?
+- What stays qualify for earning points?

 - Can you buy, share or transfer points?

-- How can you earn Silver status?
+- How can you earn elite status?

 - Do Marriott points expire?

 What hotels can you book with Marriott points?

 Marriott has 30 brands.
 They are categorized as: